Antvorskov: History

+Knights Hospitaller

-In 1165, Valdemar the Great, who was himself an honorary Knight of St John, gave the Order land at Antvorskov.
+In 1165, the Danish king Valdemar the Great, who was himself an honorary Knight of St John, gave the Order land at Antvorskov.
 The monastery (Danish: kloster) was constructed soon thereafter, during the time of Archbishop Eskil.
 The mother monastery, on Rhodes, and a monastery on Cyprus were built to house pilgrims to the Holy Land.
 Daughter houses such as Antvorskov were to forward any profits from properties to the monastery on Rhodes.
-Over time, however, especially after the collapse of Crusader kingdoms in Palestine, the Order focused more on helping local people, especially those suffering from leprosy, which was not uncommon in mediaeval Europe.
+Over time, however, especially after the collapse of Crusader kingdoms in Palestine, the Order focused more on helping local people, especially those suffering from leprosy, which was not uncommon in medieval Europe.

 In the thirteenth and fourteenth centuries, the monastery became one of Denmark's major landowners.
 Many persons nearing death and seeking to withdraw from the world into a quasi-religious life donated some or all of their goods to the monastery.
 Many families seeking heavenly rest for their kinsmen donated property to buy prayers in perpetuity for those deceased relatives, or to buy burial places inside the abbey church.

 Despite the vast landholdings attached to the monastery, the central government of the Order on Rhodes (and, later, on Malta) often scolded Antvorskov for failing to send the required excess to the mother house.
 In time, Antvorskov came to own farms and land all over Denmark and as far south as Rügen, where a daughter abbey at Maschenholt was established in 1435.

-Notable residents

 The list of priors is long, but a few outstandingly notable names appear.
 Henrik of Hohenscheid was an advisor to the Danish kings Erik V and Erik VI, from whom the monastery received many lucrative holdings.
 Jep Mortensen rebuilt the monastery between 1468 and 1490, and he added a new chapel attached to the abbey church.
 Eskil Thomesen, the last Catholic prior, received permission to wear the vestments of a bishop and perform a bishop's functions without being ordained.

+Secularization

 Thomesen opposed the introduction of Lutheran teaching and was responsible for sending Hans Tausen, who lived at the monastery, to prison in Viborg for teaching Lutheran "heresy" in the Good Friday sermon in 1525 that sparked the Reformation in Denmark.
 Thomesen refused to ratify the election in 1534 of Christian III, whom he fiercely opposed, to the Danish throne.
 When Count Christopher of Oldenburg failed to achieve the reinstatement of Christian II as king, Christian III persecuted both Thomesen and the monastic institution.
 The king demanded money from the monastery to pay off the debt he had incurred in securing his election to the throne.